 Anibal Trejo - Fotolia

 Amsterdam ranks high on the list of potential locations for technology companies.
-The city was rated fifth in real estate adviser Savills’ list of attractive locations for tech companies in the world.
+The city was rated fifth in the world in real estate adviser Savills’ list of attractive locations for tech companies.

 A growing number of Dutch and international tech companies have settled in Amsterdam, with Netflix being the latest.
 By the end of 2018, the company will have more than 400 employees working in Amsterdam, and the Netherlands capital now has 1.3 startups per 1,000 people.